fatmaebrahim/Arabic-Font-Recognition/README.md

 2. Configure the `NumberOftrainingData` and `NumoftestData` variables according to your dataset size.
 3. Run the `TrainingModule()` function to train the font recognition model.
 4. Run the `ReadTestData()` function to load test data.
-5. Run the `TestingModule(testlabels, test)` function to test the trained model and evaluate accuracy.
+5. Run the `TestingModule()` function to test the trained model and evaluate accuracy.

 ## Files